Stigmella propalaea

-Stigmella propalaea is a species of moth in the family Nepticulidae.
-It is endemic to New Zealand.
+Stigmella propalaea is a species of moth of the family Nepticulidae.
+This species was first described by Edward Meyrick in 1889.
+It is endemic to New Zealand and has only been observed at Arthur's Pass.
+The larvae of this species are leaf miners.
+Adults are on the wing in January.
 This species is classified as "Data Deficient" by the Department of Conservation.

 Taxonomy

 This species was described by Edward Meyrick in 1889 using a specimen collected at Arthur's Pass at 600m above sea-level.
-Meyrick named the species Nepticula propalaea.
+Meyrick originally named the species Nepticula propalaea.
 George Hudson discussed this species under that name in his 1928 publication The Butterflies and Moths of New Zealand.
 In 1988 John S. Dugdale assigned this species to the genus Stigmella.
+In 1989 Hans Donner and Christopher Wilkinson agreed with this placement in their monograph on New Zealand Nepticulidae.
+This placement was again confirmed in a 2016 revision of the global species placed in the family Nepticulidae.
 The holotype specimen is held at the Natural History Museum, London.
 This species is only known from its holotype and the specimen is in poor condition.

 Description

 Meyrick described the species as follows:

 Distribution

 It is endemic to New Zealand.
 This species is only known from its type locality of Arthur's Pass.

 Biology and behaviour

 The adult moths are on the wing in January.
-The female of this species has yet to be collected.
+As at 1989 the female of this species has yet to be collected.